What is the Radioisotope Power Systems Program?

 Why do RPS use plutonium-238?

 Several radioisotopes could theoretically be used as a heat source for RPS.
-Plutonium-238 (in the form of plutonium dioxide) has been selected by the Department of Energy for several important reasons:
+Plutonium-238 (in the form of plutonium oxide) has been selected by the Department of Energy for several important reasons:

 - Compared to other isotopes, it produces mainly alpha-particle radiation (which is relatively easy to shield against), and little gamma radiation, making it safer to handle and work around compared to other isotopes.